datajoint/datajoint-tutorials/README.md

 - Completed exercises: notebooks with the code sections completed and solved.

+- Short tutorials:
+    - DataJoint in 30min
+    - University

-- Pipeline
+- Tutorial pipeline
-    - ephys
+    - Ephys cell activity
-    - imaging
+    - Imaging
-    - mouse
+    - Mouse session

 ## Key learnings from the tutorials